Fox cuts 'American Idol' hours, unveils Batman show

-Fox TV's lineup for the upcoming television season will include a high-profile Batman show called "Gotham" while the network scales back on air time for its aging "American Idol."
+May 12 (Fox TV's lineup for the upcoming television season will include a high-profile Batman show called "Gotham" while the network scales back on air time for its ageing "American Idol."

 The televised singing contest, now 13 years old and dragging on ratings for the network owned by Twenty-First Century Fox FOXA.O, will start the season at two nights a week during the auditions phase.
 But "it's quite likely it'll end up being a two-hour show on one night through most of its run," Fox Broadcasting Entertainment Chairman Kevin Reilly said on a conference call on Monday.